ietf-wg-asdf/SDF/sdf.md

   term Object is specifically reserved for the above grouping, even if the type name "object" might be imported from a data definition language with the other semantics.)

-Parameter name keyword:
-: One of sdfInputData, sdfOutputData, sdfRequiredInputData, or sdfRequired.

 Element:
 : A part or an aspect of something abstract; used here in its usual English definition.